11 Best Tours & Excursions from Puerto Vallarta

 But there's more to Islas Marietas than meets the eye.
 When the tide is just right, a narrow, dark tunnel emerges in the rock face of one of the islands.
 A short swim through black leads adventurous travelers to a remarkable, pristine hidden beach that is open to the sun through a massive eroded opening at the top.
 It is known, unsurprisingly, as Hidden Beach, and it is a must when looking for tours and excursions from Puerto Vallarta.

-It's best to book a Hidden Beach tour, since the islands only permit a certain number of visitors per day, and only authorized companies can visit.
+It's best to book this Marietas Islands Snorkel Tour & Hidden Beach, since the islands only permit a certain number of visitors per day, and only authorized companies can visit.
 This tour takes travelers to the islands, where guides teach them a little bit about the protected area from the boat.
 Then it's time to strap on your snorkel gear and head into the sea.
 A guide will direct you to the Hidden Beach, where you will be able to snorkel and marvel at this truly spectacular secret spot.

 9. Visit a Magical Town